jeffsu/upbeat/README.md

 --------

 Actions are a hash that have one required field: strategy.
 Stragety is used to tell upbeat how to test a particular service.
+Every action has these fields available to it:

 **optional fields**